Torres Strait Prawn Fishery

 Brown Tiger prawn (Penaeus esculentus) and the Blue Endeavour prawn (Metapenaeus endeavouri) are the key target species.
 The Red Spot King prawn (Melicertus longistylus) is essentially a by-product species.

 Prawn harvesting occurs at night, primarily using the otter trawl (quad) method which involves towing four trawl nets behind a boat.
 The TSPF has restrictions on the type of gear and boat that can be used during fishing.

 A Total Allowable Effort cap (TAE) restricts the number of days that can be fished each year.

-From 2016, the Torres Strait Prawn Fishery fishing season will be from 1 February to 1 December (formally 1 March to 1 December).
+From 2016, the Torres Strait Prawn Fishery fishing season has been from 1 February to 1 December (formally 1 March to 1 December).
 This is following a decision of the PZJA in 2015.

 The TSPF is managed through the

 (the plan).
 The objectives of the plan are:

 - To ensure the optimum utilisation of the fishery resources within the TSPF is consistent with the principles of ecologically sustainable development and the exercise of the precautionary principle.

 - To promote economic efficiency in the utilisation of the fisheries resources within the TSPF.